-Gen Ed Competencies: Critical Analysis & Logical Thinking, Written Communication in English

-Students will explore the contributions of women authors to literature by reading and analyzing works by women.
-These works represent the traditional genres of poetry and fiction in addition to autobiography/memoir, diary, speech, and essay.
-Students will explore feminist literary theory and criticism as well as investigate the roles played by class, sexual orientation, and culture.
+Gen Ed Competencies: Critical Analysis & Logical Thinking, Written Communication in English feminist literary theory and criticism as well as investigate the roles played by class, sexual orientation, and culture.
 Students will write analytical essays, including at least one with research.
 Prerequisites: Either ENG101, ENG101E, or ENG101ALP and either ENG102 or ENG110.
 (Updated Fall 2017) (Fulfills a "D" course requirement or an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)